 Now because Plavix can be used as a “preventative” medication to help an individual avoid one day from suffering from a heart attack or stroke, there will be those who may have been diagnosed with deep vein thrombosis or a blood clot and still be able to qualify for a Preferred rate.

 In our experience here at IBUSA, the vast majority of individuals who have been prescribed Plavix in the past were prescribed it because they have suffered from or are currently suffering from some pretty serious health issues.
 Which isn’t to say that they won’t be able to qualify for a traditional life insurance policy, it’s only that they probably won’t be able to qualify for a Preferred rate any longer.

 “But who cares?”

 The truth is, the vast majority of individuals out there that have never been prescribed Plavix in the past and have never been diagnosed with any “kind” of pre-existing medical condition won’t be able to qualify for a Preferred rate either!

 This is because…

-When it comes time to qualifying for a traditional term or whole life insurance policy, there are a lot of factors that will come into play.
-Many of them will obviously be related to one’s health, but a lot of those factors won’t have anything to do with one’s health as all.
+When it comes time to qualify for a traditional term or whole life insurance policy, there are a lot of factors that will come into play.
+Many of them will obviously be related to one’s health, but many of those factors won’t have anything to do with one’s health.
 Factors such as one’s:

 - Driving record,